 - Minimize the situation or depth of feeling.
 For example, don't say, "Oh, it will be much better tomorrow."

-- Be afraid to ask the person if they are so depressed or sad that they want to hurt themselves.
+- Be afraid to ask the person if they are so depressed or sad that they want to kill themselves.
 For example, do say, "You seem so upset and discouraged that I'm wondering if you are considering suicide.”

 - Overcommit yourself and, therefore, not able to deliver on what you promise.